A quick overview of the main components and decisions behind this blog.

 -

-In Fundamentals of Software Architecture they recommend to use the word “architectural characteristics” instead because using “non-functional” might suggest they are less important.
+In Fundamentals of Software Architecture they recommend using the word “architectural characteristics” instead because using “non-functional” might suggest they are less important.
 But it doesn’t gel as well in here. ↩